MathsJam/mathsjam-site/gathering/uk/2021/saturday-night-tables.md

   <li><h3>Table D: Craft Table</h3>
 <b>Karen Hancock</b><br />
  Bring your own craft - come and sit, knit, sew, crochet, spin, colour, craft!</li>

  <li><h3>Table E: Board Games</h3>
 Find others who would like to play online board games.
-You can use [boardgamearena.com](http://boardgamearena.com) by registering for a free account, or whatever works!
+You can use <a href="http://boardgamearena.com">boardgamearena.com</a> by registering for a free account, or whatever works!
 There is no nominated organiser for this table, so you'll have to coordinate between whoever turns up.</li>